How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-What are some natural ways to clear a shower drain?
+What are some natural ways to unblock the shower drain?

-Do I need to use chemical drain cleaners to unblock my shower drain?
+Do I need to utilize chemical drain cleaners clear my shower?

-What is the cost to have a blocked shower drain cleared by an experienced plumber?
+How much does it cost to have a blocked shower drain cleared by an experienced plumber?

 Conclusion